sutaburosu/scintillating_heatshrink/README.md

 # Acknowledgements

-This wouldn't be possible without the excellent heatshrink library:  https://github.com/atomicobject/heatshrink
+This wouldn't be possible without the excellent heatshrink library:  https://github.com/atomicobject/heatshrink and the equally excellent FastLED: http://fastled.io/

 # Discussion and terrible example video